dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/fundamentals/xaml.md

 ---
 title: XAML overview
-description: Learn how the XAML language is structured and implemented by Windows Presentation Foundation (WPF) for .NET Core.
+description: Learn how the XAML language is structured and implemented by Windows Presentation Foundation (WPF) for .NET.
 author: adegeo
 ms.date: 12/03/2020
 ms.author: adegeo